AdaCore/learn/courses/advanced-ada/chapters/generics.rst

 combination with other generic packages.
 Also, they don't define anything themselves.
 In this sense, signature packages don't have an associated package body.

+Using signature packages is an useful approach to clean-up the declaration of generic packages or subprograms that contain many formal parameters.
+You may move these formal parameters into multiple signature packages, each one containing a group of formal parameters that belong together.
+Also, multiple signature packages can be cascaded to create more complex generic implementations.

 Formal objects
 --------------